 The flash will take few moments and you will see the progress:

 Congratulations.
 You are nearly done!
-While this is not a lua script tutorial I will provide you with a init script.
+While this is not a Lua script tutorial I will provide you with a init script.
 Init is the file that loads on boot.
 It should contain the vital set up of your script.
-Avoid entering entire project into the init file, get the init file to set up your environment, connect to network and launch the needed scripts.
+Avoid entering the entire project into the init file, get the init file to set up your environment, connect to the network and launch the needed scripts.
 It’s a good idea to create a wait in the init file in case you made a mistake.
-This way you will have few seconds to flash new init file even if your ESP8266 ends with a bootloop.
+This way you will have a few seconds to flash new init file even if your ESP8266 ends with a boot loop.

 function startup() if file.open("init.lua") == nil then print("init.lua deleted or renamed") else print("Running") file.close("init.lua") dofile("YOUR_SCRIPT.lua") end end signalPin = 3 gpio.mode(signalPin, gpio.OUTPUT) gpio.write(signalPin, gpio.LOW) print("Connecting to WiFi access point...") wifi.setmode(wifi.STATION) wifi.sta.config("YOUR_SSID", "YOUR_PASSWORD") -- wifi.sta.connect() not necessary because config() uses auto-connect=true by default tmr.alarm(1, 1000, 1, function() if wifi.sta.getip() == nil then print("Waiting for IP address...") else tmr.stop(1) print("WiFi connection established, IP address: " .. wifi.sta.getip()) print("You have 10 seconds to abort") print("Waiting...") tmr.alarm(0, 10000, 0, startup) end end)